 As part of the #RunAndTalk programme we aim to establish a network of volunteers across affiliated clubs and RunTogether groups in England to:

-- promote mental wellbeing through running by supporting the aims of #RunAndTalk
+- promote running for mental health benefits by supporting the aims of #RunAndTalk

 - work with their club/group to support its members to improve their mental health through running.